Plan Nodes and Operators¶

 TableWriteNode¶

 The table write operation consumes one output and writes it to storage via a connector.
 An example would be writing ORC or Parquet files.
-The table write operation return a single row with a single column containing the number of rows written to storage.
+The table write operation return a list of columns containing the metadata of the written data: the number of rows written to storage, the writer context information, the written file paths on storage and the collected column stats.

 Property |